lemassykoi/Domoticz-MG-Plugin/README.md

 - **Vehicle registered** in the MG iSmart mobile app
 - **Region selection**: Europe (eu, default) or Australia/New Zealand (au)

+### iSMART Account Recommendation

+**IMPORTANT**: If you are currently using the same account credentials in the official MG iSMART mobile app, you should create a dedicated secondary account for this plugin to avoid authentication conflicts.
+Using the same account simultaneously in both the app and the plugin will cause the mobile app to repeatedly request re-authentication.

+**How to create a secondary account:**
+1. Create a new MG iSMART account using a different email address
+2. From your primary account, go to Settings → Secondary Account
+3. Invite the newly created secondary account
+4. Use the secondary account credentials in this plugin

+**Note**: There's no need to associate the vehicle with the secondary account - it will inherit access through the invitation from your primary account.

 ## 🚀 Installation

 ### 1. Download Plugin